Read more about the numbers of people we have supported and the impact this has had.

 have become more motivated to search and apply for work

-In this annual report you can read more about how the project was delivered, some of the challenges we faced and how we innovated to meet changing needs during COVID 19.
-You can also read some amazing participant case studies, and find out what we have learned in the last year, and how this learning will shape the next year of delivery.
+In this report you can read more about the impact of our most recently completed project and the people it helped.
+You can also read some amazing participant case studies, and find out what we have delivered to support those in need.